 - 1. EZ1 DNA Investigator kit (QIAGEN Catalogue #952034) - 2.
 BioRobot® EZ1 or BioRobot® EZ1 Advanced XL

-1. Remove the substrate (if applicable), and transfer the liquid digest to the EZ1 sample tubes provided in the EZ1 DNA Investigator kit.
+1. Remove the substrate (if applicable), and transfer the liquid digest to the EZ1 sample tubes provided in the EZ1 DNA Investigator kit (alternatively, the 2.0ml collection tube can be used in the instrument).